HalfAHole/Attempt-at-obfuscated-code-for-dermining-prime-numbers-without-or-/README.md

 We can check very large number with these tricks.
 A separate 7 test is done and if the number fails this test we go into a loop testing factors starting at 7 and alternating in +2 and +4 to skip factors of three
 A different test is done for 11s; two sums are made form each alternating digit and then one sum subtracted from the other:
+A test for 13s is also done and this method is described in the 2,3,5,7,11,13 test project.
+It's on the same principle as the above 11 method but uses numbers made up of bunches of three digits.

 14641
 (1+6+1)-( 4+5)=0